Gundicha Temple: Ratha Yatra rituals

 The ceremony of Dakshina Moda (turning south) is observed on the day after Hera Panchami, that is, the sixth day of the Rath Yatra.
 The chariots of the deities are parked outside the temple, facing the main temple gate (western gate).
 In preparation for the return journey, the Bahuda Yatra, the chariots are turned to face towards the main temple in the southern direction and are parked near the Nakachana gate (eastern gate) of the Gundicha Temple through which the deities leave the temple.
-It is said the demon-king of Lanka, Vibhishana got darshan of Jagannath from far away Lanka on this day.
+It is said that the demon-king of Lanka, Vibhishana got darshan of Jagannath from far away Lanka on this day.
 Devotees believe one can attain salvation by witnessing this ceremony.